gitter-badger/NOTES-SERVER/README.md

 # NOTES-SERVER
-Make notes in yor network
+Make notes in your network
 PORT: 8080